Though tall closets present unique challenges, having a little extra room can work to your advantage if you organize your space wisely.

 As for that underutilized space at the top of your closet, try to capitalize on it by storing items that require more vertical storage, like tall boots.
 Because they take up more room, the shelf they’ll be sitting on will have to be lower down—and thus, easier for you to reach.

 Another option: reserve your uppermost tall closet storage for more rarely used items like off-season clothing and those things you don’t necessarily want out on full display but can’t quite bear to get rid of, like those old high school trophies or that big box of aging family photographs you keep putting off sorting through.
 The less often you use it, the less accessible it needs to be.

 As you organize your clothing in your new custom closet, you’ll want to take some time to reflect on what your clothing and accessory priorities are.
 Think about the types of items you use on a regular basis, and make sure to place them at “reachable” height—that is, at a level at which they are easily accessible (generally, without the use of a step ladder, though in some cases a step stool may still be necessary).

 If you work on Capitol Hill, for instance, it probably makes sense to store suiting on lower rails, where you can easily grab your professional garb while hurrying to dress in those early weekday hours.
 This little touch of added convenience does wonders for both speeding up your morning routine and improving your mood—foregoing a frantic search for matching pieces first thing in the morning tends to go a long way toward starting the day on the right foot.

-Though tall closets provide unique challenges, having this extra room can actually work to your advantage if you utilize your space wisely.
+Though tall closets provide unique challenges, having this extra room can actually work to your advantage if you utilize your space wisely with a tall closet organizer.
 Still confused on where to start?
 Closet America can help you create a custom closet design specifically for your tall closet.
 Schedule your free design consultation today and we’ll help you choose the best closet accessories to make your tall closet a perfect fit for your life.